 If your business is largely based in a single location and your staff tend not to work while they're out and about, these options are good for occasional use.

-A more secure way to provide remote access to all your company systems is with a virtual private network (VPN).
-A VPN creates a secure link between your network and your employee’s computer across the internet.
+If you have a server in your business, a more secure way to provide remote access to company systems is with a virtual private network (VPN).
+A VPN creates a secure link between your network and your employee's computer across the internet.

-All the information sent between the two is scrambled, so nobody can intercept it, and you can access all the resources on your company network just as if you were in the office.
+All the information sent between the two is scrambled, so nobody can intercept it.
+You can access all the resources on your company network just as if you were in the office.

-Setting up a secure VPN can be a complicated task that may require an investment in extra hardware and software.
+Setting up a secure VPN can be a complicated task that requires extra hardware and software.
 Because a VPN allows wide access to your company systems, you need to take adequate security precautions too.

 Indeed, because allowing any level of remote access increases the security risk to your business, it's important you evaluate the potential threats and take steps to keep your data safe.